nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 ```

 There are different schools of thought when it comes to display of
 timestamps.
-Many will want the timestamps to be displayed according to
+Many will want the timestamps to to displayed according to
 a certain time zone, usually the time zone in which the data has been
 produced.
 Some want the localized experience, where the timestamps are
 displayed according to the local time of the visitor.
 Flot supports